Robot of Sherwood: Plot

 The Sheriff of Nottingham's Knights, shown here at the Doctor Who Symphonic Spectacular.

-The Twelfth Doctor and Clara land in Sherwood Forest in 1190, where they are met by Robin Hood, who Doctor Who believes to be completely fictional and not real.
+The Twelfth Doctor and Clara land in Sherwood Forest in 1190, where they are met by Robin Hood, whom the Doctor believes to be completely fictional.
 Robin challenges the Doctor to a duel which the Doctor wins by knocking Robin into a river with a spoon.
 Clara learns that Robin is looking for his Maid Marian, but the Doctor believes there is something wrong.
 Robin competes in an archery contest held by the Sheriff of Nottingham where the prize is a golden arrow.
 The Doctor interrupts the contest by exploding the target with his sonic screwdriver.
 Intrigued by the Doctor's power, the Sheriff commands his robot knights to capture the Doctor.
 The Doctor allows the robots to capture him, Robin and Clara so he can learn more about the Sheriff's plans.

 The Doctor and Clara learn that the Sheriff intends to use a crashed spaceship (disguised as part of a castle) and its robot knights to take over the world.
 The Sheriff and the knights have plundered the countryside to collect enough gold to repair the engines' circuits, but the engines are too damaged and will create an explosion that will destroy half of England.
 The Doctor is initially convinced that Robin is a creation of the robots in order to give the oppressed peasants hope using the legends of Earth, but ultimately learns that he is real.
 Clara and Robin escape the castle, but the Doctor is taken prisoner again.
 The Doctor leads the prisoners in a revolt against the robots.
 Most of the robots are destroyed, and the prisoners flee.
 Robin returns to save the day.
 The Sheriff challenges Robin to a duel, which Robin wins by knocking the Sheriff into a gold vat using a trick the Doctor taught him.